-Jessica Tom Grades 7/8 science.
-Jessica is the science teacher for grades 7 and 8.
+Jessica Tom Grade 6 science and math teacher.
+Jessica is the science and math teacher for grade 6.
 Bio under construction…

 David Weinstein teaches seventh and eighth grade math and seventh grade geography.
 He has been teaching in the Boston Public Schools for over twenty-five years in a variety of schools, primarily as a teacher of special needs and mathematics.
 David received a B.A. in History from Columbia College and a M.Ed. from Lesley College.
 His goal is to allow all students to enjoy math class and achieve success through hard work.
 David lives with his wife and two daughters in a house full of books in Jamaica Plain.
 He is enthusiastic about being outdoors hiking, camping, bicycling and gardening.